passport/www.passportjs.org/books/concepts/oauth/request-token.md

 (`/oauth/authenticate`, in the case of Twitter).
 Let's examine the parameters in this request.

-  * `oauth_token`: The unauthorized request token.
-The user will be requested to authorize this token.
-If granted, the request token can be exchanged for an access token.
+  * `oauth_token`: The unauthorized request token obtained in the previous step, which the user is being requested to authorize.

 At this point, Twitter will interact with the user.
 This interaction will typically involve logging the user in (if they are not already logged in) and